EIT Learning Resources

 The United States government has been required to create accessible documents and technology for more than three decades under Section 508 of the Rehabilitation Act of 1973.

 - section508.gov — Answers questions about the legal requirements of Section 508 and provides guides to accessible procurement.

 - CIO Council Accessibility Community of Practice — The federal government’s best practices community for accessibility.
 Much of the checklist for creating accessible documents was derived from their work on this topic.

 - Department of Education Accessibility Guides for Electronic Documents — The Department of Education’s guides for creating accessible Word, PowerPoint, and Excel documents.
 Step-by-step guides for multiple versions of Microsoft Office are provided.

 - WAVE Web Accessibility Evaluator Tool by WebAIM — Online web tool and browser plugins that generate accessibility feedback about a page

 - ANDI Web Accessibility Tool — An open source web accessibility bookmarklet that can be used in multiple browsers

 - Accessibility Bookmarklets — Browser add-ons that help make hidden accessibility information visible to sighted developers

 Professional Training Services

-A number of vendors offer accessibility-specific training in both online and face-to-face formats.
+A number of vendors offer accessibility-specific audits, remediation, training and accessibility planning services.
 The university does not recommend or have a relationship with the following vendors.
 These are for informational purposes only.
 Contact JHU Purchasing to explore the use of these services.